 Incorporation of traditional knowledge

 The Review Board considers both traditional knowledge and scientific knowledge in its deliberations.
-In addition, subsection 115(c) of the MVRMA provides as a guiding principle for the Review Board the importance of conservation to the well-being and way of life of the aboriginal peoples of Canada to whom Section 35 of the Constitution Act 1982, applies and who use an area of the Mackenzie Valley.
+In addition, paragraph 115(1)(c) of the MVRMA provides as a guiding principle for the Review Board the importance of conservation to the well-being and way of life of the aboriginal peoples of Canada to whom Section 35 of the Constitution Act 1982, applies and who use an area of the Mackenzie Valley.
 The developer will make all reasonable efforts to assist in the collection and consideration of traditional knowledge relevant to the highway for the Review Board’s consideration.
 Where it is applicable, the developer will make all reasonable efforts to incorporate traditional knowledge from Aboriginal culture holders as a tool to collect information on and evaluate the specific impacts required in this Terms of Reference.
 The developer should refer to the Review Board’s Guidelines for Incorporating Traditional Knowledge into the Environmental Impact Assessment Process.

 Public engagement